adam-goodrich/MP3_Game/README.txt

-Here is a music game I made.
+Here is a music game I made played in the terminal.

-One of my first projects.

 Pick a folder with MP3 music files.
 The more files in the folder the better.